Ddd1945/vehicle-tracking-app-react-native-expo/README.md

 <b>NOTE!</b>
 1. If <i>eas</i> commands doesn't work try to use them via <i>npx</i> e.g. <i>npx eas login</i>
 2. In case of <i>"You need to configure Git with your username (user.name)"</i> error or something like that check this tutorial - https://www.youtube.com/watch?v=9aF_5eU14L4
-3. If you want to configure build project by himself check official documentation - <i>https://docs.expo.dev/build/setup/</i>
+3. If you want to configure build project by himself check the official documentation - <i>https://docs.expo.dev/build/setup/</i>

 ### <i>P. S. Please, support me - https://ko-fi.com/dendyy1945, subscribe, and give a star to this project if it was helpful for you.</i>